Nodes Page#

 Select a dynamic group - Selecting an existing dynamic group from the Dynamic Group menu updates the list of displayed nodes per the Selector field.

 Enter a selector expression - Once a valid selector is entered into the Selector field, the list of displayed nodes updates.
+See Node Selectors for details.

 You are given the option to save this selector expression as a dynamic group by clicking the Save button and entering a name and optional description.
 After creating the new dynamic group, it appears in the Dynamic Group menu and on the Dynamic Groups page.